GaneshShaw123/Web_App_CI_CD/README.md

 # Simple DevOps Project

-This Repository is a collection of Implementation documents.

 ### Purpose:
-By following this repository you can able to setup a DevOps CI/CD Pipeline using git- For local Version Control System. github -As distrubuted version Control System.
+By following this repository we can able to setup a DevOps CI/CD Pipeline to build and deploy a java application. git- For local Version Control System. github -As distrubuted version Control System.
 Jenkins- As Continous Integration Tool.
 Maven- As a build tool.
-Ansible- Ansible For Configuration Management.
+Ansible- Ansible For Configuration Management and deployment.
 Docker- For Containerization.
 Kubernetes-for Container management Tool.